rajdeep-314/frosted-fractals/sierpinski-tree/README.md

     - `main.py`: 2,00,000
     - `sv-main.py`: 20,00,000

 - The snowflakes are all randomly placed, coloured, and oriented.
-Each one of them is a Vicsek fractal with the number of points in each of them being
+Each one of them is a Vicsek fractal with the number of points in each being
     - `main.py`: 10,000
     - `sv-main.py`: 1,00,000

-You can find images of each of these fractals in their full glory down below.
-The points for each of these were generated using the code inside `individuals/code`
+You can find images of each of these individual fractals in their full glory down below.
+Each of these individual images were generated using the code inside `individuals/code`